-This Rustic Lavender Creme Brulee recipe has a whisper of lavender in this simple creme brulee recipe!
+This Rustic Lavender Creme Brulee recipe has a whisper of lavender in this simple, but delicious creme brulee recipe!

 Crème brûlée is my favorite dessert.
 Of all time.
 Ever.